Katjes International: Company

 Bastian Fassin owns 90 percent of the company, and Tobias Bachmüller owns the remaining 10 percent.
 Both are managing shareholders.
 The general partner of Katjes International GmbH & Co.
 KG is Xaver Fassin International GmbH.

 A new logo was launched in 2011 when the name of the company was changed to Katjes International.
 The current company logo was introduced in 2019.

 From 2014 to the end of 2016, the company was the sponsor of Formula 1 racing driver Nico Hülkenberg.
 Hülkenberg was already an advertising medium for the Katjes Group in 2010.

+Katjes International is an independent sister to the german confectionery producer Katjes Fassin GmbH & Co.
+KG (est. 1910 in the Netherlands, see german wikipedia) of Emmerich/Germany with its famous logo, the liquorice cat produced since the 1930s (katjes = dutch for little cats).
+Another sister company is Fassin B. V.in ’s-Heerenberg, Netherlands.

 Financing

 In order to finance further acquisitions and continue its growth strategy, Katjes International issued a corporate bond with a volume of €30 million in July 2011.
 The bond had a term of five years and a fixed coupon of 7.125% per annum.
 In March 2012, the corporate bond was increased by a further 50% to a total of €45 million.

 In May 2015, Katjes International issued a new corporate bond (2015/2020) with a volume of €60 million and an annual interest rate of 5.5 percent and placed it in full.
 The 2011/2016 bond was called ahead of term and paid back on 20 July 2015.

 On 16 May 2017, the 2015/2020 bond was increased by €35 million.

 In April 2019, Katjes International issued a third bond and placed it fully.
 It has an issue volume of €110 million with an annual interest rate of 4.25 percent and has a term of five years.